elugens/hello-javascript/docs/general-javascript-questions/data-types/strings.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> No, JavaScript represents all text as a string.
-There is no separate type for a single character.
+There is no particular type for a single character.
 </div>
   </div>
 </details>